 It’s a tough time to be a U.S. citizen abroad.
 The world is awash in FATCA anxiety.
-The U.S. has discovered FBAR as a way to raise penalty revenue and have embarked on an “FBAR Fundraiser”.
+The U.S. has discovered FBAR as a way to raise penalty revenue and has embarked on an “FBAR Fundraiser”.

 Incredibly all bank accounts outside the U.S. are considered to be “offshore accounts“.
 U.S. law requires U.S. citizens to enter the U.S. with a U.S. passport.
 Those renewing their passports are now required to provide information relevant to tax compliance.